Meet the HLV Team

 Cate Han

 Before founding Hudson Lab School, Cate Han helped startups raise over $100M in early stage capital and worked with entrepreneurs to build company value through mentoring, strategic planning, practical problem solving, and fundraising.
 Cate began her career as a Quantitative Analyst at Sanford C. Bernstein.
 She co-founded Launch Collective and Learning Pods and set up the finances for Managed by Q. Cate is a Chartered Financial Analyst.
-She earned an MBA from Columbia Business School and a BA from Barnard College.
+She earned an MBA from Columbia Business School and a BA from Barnard College, and she lives with her husband Stacey and two incredible children.

 -